British Prime Minister welcomed further £3 million of research funding for leading UK and Israeli scientists announced by the British Council.

 Over £7 million has been committed to 15 world-class projects including eight joint medical research projects announced in February 2015.
 These included research to use heart cells to restore damaged heart muscle and the use of breath tests for the diagnosis of Parkinson’s Disease.

 As well as a general call for proposals, the Third Call includes a particular focus on Alzheimer’s, Arthritis, Cardiovascular Disease, Type 1 Diabetes, MS and Parkinson’s.
 Successful research projects will be supported by leading British medical research foundations including Alzheimer’s Drug Discovery Foundation, Alzheimer’s Society, Arthritis Research UK, the British Heart Foundation, JDRF, the MS Society and Parkinson’s UK.
 The call is now closed.

-The deadline for full proposals is July 2016 and the successful projects will be announced in January 2017.
+The deadline for full proposals was July 2016 and the successful projects will be announced during 2017.